Transaction Builder Setup Options

 Displaying Transaction Records on Invoices

-You can configure JustOn to print a table of transaction records on an invoice.
-To this end, provide a corresponding configuration (in JSON notation) in the template field Transaction Records
+You can configure JustOn to print a table of itemized usage data records (or, if applicable, transaction records) on an invoice.
+To this end, provide a corresponding configuration (in JSON notation) in the template field Transaction Records.

 Configuration Options